kohry/opencv-filestorage-readxml-alternative/README.md

 call parse() method in this code, and you will get a nice decent Pair<Mat, Mat> object from it.
 (Training Data Mat & Classes Mat).

 ## example
 GorakgarakXMLParser.parse(context.resources.openRawResource(R.raw.svm),"TrainingData")

 ## otehrs..
 sample training data xml for Support Vector Machine is in the same directory.
+This is a sub-project for [Automated Number Plate Recognition](https://github.com/kohry/gorakgarakANPR) which is in progress.

 ## version
 - Kotlin 1.1.51